CONDENSED MATTER PHYSICS

 the bound states chapter 6 Two-electron atoms - the

-Scheoedinger equation for two-electron atoms - spin wave
+Schroedinger equation for two-electron atoms - spin wave

 functions and the role of the Pauli exclusion principle -